Market Overview: How Conversational AI Platforms Are Leveraging LLMs

 Haptik

-Meanwhile, Haptik has also announced that they are integrating LLMs into their platform.
+Meanwhile, Haptik have also announced that they are integrating LLMs into their platform.
 As with many of the platforms mentioned above, Haptik are using LLMs to generate intent training phrases and generate variations on chatbot responses.
-They are also working on a grounded question answering feature as well as an option to have the chatbot alter its responses according to the customer utterances.
+They are also working on a generative question answering feature as well as an option to have the chatbot alter its responses according to the customer utterances.

 OpenDialog